Discover the joy of cycling

 - Consider where you will park (and lock!): If you’re leaving your bike somewhere all day, make sure it is a secure location, and that you have properly locked up your bike with a quality lock, fastened to something secure.
 Consider removing e-bike batteries, and never leave your charger with your e-bike, unless it’s securely locked into a Lockydock.

 If you’re not sure about the best way to get to work, or if it’s possible for you, feel free to get in touch with Bike Auckland or your local Bike Burb.
 We’re always happy to help someone to get riding in a way that works for them!

-Subject to space, you can roll your bike on and off train and ferry services across Tāmaki Makaurau (Auckland).
+Subject to space, you can roll your bike on and off train and ferry services across Tāmaki Makaurau (Auckland) and it’s free.

 On most ferries, bikes are stored on the rear (stern) deck.
 Some ferries have bike racks or hooks which bikes can be hung from – keep a look out for these options or ask a deckhand for assistance.
 When you move onto a vessel, remember to move away from the boarding ramp to allow other passengers to continue boarding while you secure your bike.